 The object is to create a triangular mesh partioning that minimizes edge length and maximizes vertex angles, while remaining valid with respect to several other graph-theoretic constraints (such as no edge crossings).
 In the visualization, the blue lines represent the operation of the parallel convex hull algorithm which performs the recursive subdivision.
 Other colors represent the assignment of vertices to processors, and the edges represent the partitioning selected by the application.
 A caching scheme is used to conserve communication of vertices, and the cache occupancy across UPC threads is also shown.

-The program was built using the Berkeley UPC v2.2 compiler and run on "Ram" (an SGI Altix at Oak Ridge National Laboratory) using the new "shmem" GASNet conduit.
+The program was built using the Berkeley UPC v2.2 compiler and run on 'Ram' (an SGI Altix at Oak Ridge National Laboratory) using the "shmem" GASNet conduit.

 This page last modified on Monday, 04-Nov-2013 18:40:36 PST